We often get questions asking how the CENMAC referral process works. The following will help to explain the process.

 The advisory teacher will talk to the adults first about what has already been tried or strategies put in place and then demonstrate some of the equipment that CENMAC could loan and the supportive software available.

-The child or young person will join the adults and the equipment will be trialed.
+The child or young person will join the adults and the equipment will be trialled.
 We can sometimes leave the equipment on the day and further training will be arranged if needed.

 Download ‘A Guide to when CENMAC comes to visit‘.